k-basinski/anl-website/content/_index.md

 showAuthor: false
 ---

 We study _how the brain makes people hear sounds_.
 To this end, we use methods of cognitive neuroscience.
-Our primarily conduct electroencephalography (EEG) research with event-related potentials (ERPs).
+We primarily conduct electroencephalography (EEG) research with event-related potentials (ERPs).
 Currently, the lab's focus is around [Harmonicity in auditory perception](projects), a project led by [Krzysztof Basiński](people/krzysztof/) and funded by the [National Science Center, Poland](http://ncn.gov.pl).

 {{< figure src="members/everybady.png"  >}}